DavidHe1127/Mr.He_HandBook/DevOps/AWS/IAM/README.md

 ### Tips

-- Use [IAM Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-generation.html) to help you refind the perms granted to a role. e.g generate policy with required perms from cloudtrail logs.
+- Use [IAM Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-generation.html) to help you refine the perms granted to a role. e.g generate policy with required perms from cloudtrail logs.
 This can prevent you perms overprovisioning.
 Based on experience, looks like it's smart at identifying over-provisioned actions but not resources?

 ```
 // role with permissive policy